idarlington/idarlington.github.io/_posts/2017-03-30-Getting-started-avro.md

 }
 {% endhighlight %}

 To validate and test your avro schema, you can check [this](http://sh6.tarantool.org/) out.

+My next post would be on serialzing and deserializing with Avro.
+If you liked this post, please share ♥.